History and Theories of Socialism

 Philosopher who inspired the French Revolution and

-declared “The earth belongs to no one, and that the
+declared “The earth belongs to no one, and the fruits are

 D.